 The term coeliac (19th Century) pre-dates the term allergy (1906) and something very like coeliac disease is described by the ancient Greeks.
 Both pre-date CBP.

 Things aren't perfect right now.
 The larger the institution the greater the inertia, and some of the worst culprits for not being able to supply safe food are places like colleges and hospitals.
-On a medical note: some medicines are not available without dairy, although the g/f situation here is definitely getting better.
+On a medical note: some medicines are not available without lactose, including the contraceptive pill, although the g/f situation here is definitely getting better.

 I'd like to see the development of paper indicator strips which you can dip in a small amount of food in order to tell whether it contains gluten.
 It's possible to detect glucose like this - diabetics already use them to test their blood sugar.
 It'll take a bit of biochemical research, particularly to make a test which works immediately, but it should be perfectly possible.
 When you see these in the shops, remember you read it here first!